cculianu/CalinsQRReader/README.md

 ### See Also

-- [electrum/qrscanner.py](https://github.com/spesmilo/electrum/blob/master/electrum/qrscanner.py) - for how it is integrated into Electrum.
+- [lib/qrscanner.py](https://github.com/Electron-Cash/Electron-Cash/blob/master/lib/qrscanner.py) - for how it is integrated into Electron Cash.
-- [contrib/build-osx/osx.spec](https://github.com/spesmilo/electrum/blob/master/contrib/build-osx/osx.spec) - for how it's collected and put into the final Electrum.app.
+- [contrib/build-osx/osx.spec](https://github.com/Electron-Cash/Electron-Cash/blob/master/contrib/build-osx/osx.spec) - for how it's collected and put into the final Electron Cash.app.